Stages of Bone Healing Explained: Full Bone Healing Timeline and Process Overview

 This remodeling process can continue for several years, even after the fracture has healed and you resume normal activities.

-Bone Healing Timeline
+Bone Fracture Healing Timeline

 Bones typically require considerable time to heal, usually ranging from several weeks to a few months.
 On average, most bones mend within 6 to 8 weeks.
 However, the exact bone healing timeline can differ based on the type and location of the fracture.